Wendy Shiba

 Earlier in her career, Wendy was Corporate Chair of the City of Philadelphia Law Department, managing all non-litigation legal matters for the City; a tenured Associate Professor of Law at Temple University School of Law, teaching courses in advanced corporate problems, banking, business associations, contracts, and international business transactions; in private practice with O’Melveny & Myers, specializing in capital markets transactions; and law clerk to Justice Stanley Mosk on the Supreme Court of California.

-Wendy is a member of the American Bar Association’s (ABA) House of Delegates and Standing Committee on Bar Activities and Services and is Vice Chair of the Committee on Rights of Women of the ABA Section on Civil Rights and Social Justice.
-She previously served on the Board of Directors of the ABA’s Rule of Law Initiative, the ABA Commission on Women in the Profession, where she chaired the Women of Color Research Initiative, and the ABA Presidential Diversity & Inclusion 360 Commission.
+Wendy is a member of the American Bar Association’s (ABA) House of Delegates, Chair of the Diversity, Equity, and Inclusion Center, Chair of the DEI Advisory Council, and Vice Chair of the Committee on Rights of Women of the Section on Civil Rights and Social Justice.
+Her prior ABA service includes the Law, Society, and the Judiciary Task Force, Standing Committee on Bar Activities and Services, Board of Directors of the ABA’s Rule of Law Initiative, the ABA Commission on Women in the Profession, where she chaired the Women of Color Research Initiative, and the ABA Presidential Diversity & Inclusion 360 Commission.
 Wendy is a past President of the National Asian Pacific American Bar Association (NAPABA) and a co-founder of the Collaborative Bar Leadership Academy.
 She serves on the Board of Trustees for the Japanese American National Museum and has held board and leadership positions with numerous professional and nonprofit organizations.

 Wendy has been honored with several national awards for her professional excellence, leadership, and impact in diversity, equity, and inclusion (DEI) and was recognized as one of the Most Powerful and Influential Women in California.
 She is a frequent speaker on corporate and board governance, women’s leadership, and DEI in the legal profession.